 1. Increase the value of your home

 A successful basement adds both square footage and value to your property.
 When done well, basements usually add more value than they cost to build, especially in certain London postcodes.
-The cost of a basement conversion is around £400-500 per square foot, so in areas where a property’s price per square foot is more than this, adding a basement is definitely financially viable.
+The cost of a basement conversion is around £4,500 to £6,000 per sq m so in areas where a property’s price per square metre is more than this, adding a basement is definitely financially viable.

-Rising house prices have seen areas of London, such as Clapham, newly embracing basement conversions when the price per square foot to buy a house rises past the tipping point where adding more space makes financial sense.
-So, when considering a basement conversion, make sure you take into account your property’s value per square foot and the maximum sale price of properties in your area.
+Rising house prices have seen areas of London, such as Clapham, newly embracing basement conversions when the price per square metre to buy a house rises past the tipping point where adding more space makes financial sense.
+So, when considering a basement conversion, make sure you take into account your property’s value per square metre and the maximum sale price of properties in your area.

 2. Create a better living environment